flipcoder/qork/README.md

 ## Composites

-QOrk supports the composite design pattern.
+Qork supports the composite design pattern.
 That means, you can treat containers of objects as a single object, where every function you call on those trigger the objects with that function.